 The Master Hunter Program today benefits both hunter access and landowner relations.
 Master Hunters are used as a management tool to remove damage causing game in sensitive situations.
-The Master Hunter enrollment period runs from January 1- March 31 annually.
-Applications will only be accepted during that period.

-For the latest information about the Master Hunter Program, refer to our website at: wdfw.wa.gov/hunting/masterhunter.
+For the latest information about the Master Hunter Program including: requirements, open enrollment periods, how to apply, testing, volunteer opportunities, and more please refer to our website at: wdfw.wa.gov/hunting/masterhunter.